Introduction

 The Climate Change (Emissions Reduction Targets) (Scotland) Act 2019, which amends the Climate Change (Scotland) Act 2009, sets targets to reduce Scotland’s emissions of all greenhouse gases to net zero by 2045 at the latest.
 Significant additional renewable energy capacity, over and above what is produced today, will be needed to facilitate the decarbonisation of transport and heating as Scotland transitions to net zero.

-Based on the Scoping Layout, the wind farm element of the Watchman Energy Park would be sufficient to power approximately 123,651 homes and will have a significant role in helping the Scottish and UK Governments to meet their emissions reduction and net zero commitments.
+It is anticipated that the Watchman Energy Park would be sufficient to power approximately 110,259 homes and will have a significant role in helping the Scottish and UK Governments to meet their emissions reduction and net zero commitments.
 The BESS will also help balance electricity supply and demand on the National Grid.

 Why here?